Botanical Name of Herb Paris: Paris quadrifolia.

-This herbs should not be used for self medication and when or if it is intended as herbal medicine it is best to contact a trained herbalist or a professional health care provider knowledgeable on medicinal herbs.
+This herb should not be used for self-medication and when or if it is intended as herbal medicine it is best to contact a trained herbalist or a professional health care provider knowledgeable on medicinal herbs.

 Side Effects and Possible Interactions of Herb Paris

-The leaves, berries and root can have toxic effect when consumed, especially in large quantities.
+The leaves, berries, and root can have a toxic effect when consumed, especially in large quantities.
 The plant sap can cause skin irritation in some people.